-It is the Holding's objective to obtain an integrated view of the risks which the Group faces in each of its different activities or business areas and ensure the consistency of the resultant risk profile with the Group's overall strategy and, in particular, what it believes to be an acceptable risk level, given its capital structure.
+It is objective of the Holding to obtain an integrated view of the risks which the Group faces in each of its different activities or business areas and to ensure the consistency of the resultant risk profile with the Group's overall strategy and, in particular, what it believes to be an acceptable risk level, given its capital structure.

-In this sense, the operations of greater relevance and impact in Martifer Group, as well as those of a more financial nature are directly assessed and validated by the Financial, Tax and Legal Departments at the holding company, following the risk policies and strategies set by the administration and based on a risk matrix implemented for that purpose.
+In this sense, the operations of greater relevance and impact in Martifer Group, as well as those more of a financial nature are directly assessed and validated by the Financial, Tax and Legal Departments of the holding company, following the risk policies and strategies set by the administration and based on a risk matrix implemented for that purpose.